 “An adult who plays is a child who has survived.”

-I decided to create a Blog – obviously and not originally named https://www.mytoysoldiersandme.com – because “My Toy Soldiers and Me” is the title of my book autoedited in amazon.
-It is a mean to communicate with the rest of the wargaming/collecting world -and a posteriori with my grandchildren- and specially with my readers!
+I decided to create a Blog – obviously and not originally named https://www.mytoysoldiersandme.com – because “My Toy Soldiers and Me” was the title of my book autoedited in amazon.
+It is a mean to communicate with the rest of the wargaming/collecting world -and a posteriori with my grandchildren- and specially with my small band of readers!

 I have created today 28th October 2020 a Facebook Group evidently enough called mytoysoldiersandme.com for you to ask questions etc. This present blog does not permit it to avoid spam.
 Sorry about that.
 But it is the only way to communicate or solve doubts, anyway a month later nobody has written in it about this semiblog…